Welcome To Blackwater Valley Opera Festival

-The Blackwater Valley Opera Festival has converted the former stables of Lismore Castle into a beautiful setting for its productions, and every effort has been made to weatherproof the venue and maximise comfort for its patrons by adding a roof and tiered seating.
+Each year, Blackwater Valley Opera Festival converts the former stables of Lismore Castle into a beautiful setting for its productions, and every effort has been made to weatherproof the venue and maximise comfort for our patrons by adding a roof and tiered seating.
 However, as we know, the weather in Ireland can be unpredictable, and the evenings do get chilly.
 Please ensure you bring appropriate clothing on the night, and consider adding a warm throw or blanket.

 Explore The Blackwater Valley